SMSF Property Loans

 Lenders generally require the SMSF to maintain sufficient cash flow, a solid investment strategy, and a clear exit plan in case of retirement or changes in membership.

-Our SMSF lending experts evaluate various loan options across an extensive range of lenders to find a structure that ensures compliance and maximizes your borrowing capacity.
+Our SMSF lending experts assess various loan options across a wide range of lenders to find a structure that ensures compliance and maximizes your borrowing capacity.

 While every fund is different, most lenders require your SMSF to have: